EPauthenet/fda.oce/README.md

 ```
 ![alt text](https://github.com/EPauthenet/fda.oce/blob/master/GLO_PCmap.png)

-We can also make a kernel density estimation of the PC, here PC1 against PC2, with the section WOCE i06s in red :
+We can also make a kernel density estimation (KDE) of the PC, here PC1 against PC2, with the section WOCE i06s in red :

 ``` r
 kde_pc(pca, te = c(1, 2))